 Pretty much every visitor to Guatemala asks the question “is Guatemala City safe or not?”
 Local resident Nestor Quixtan says it’s not as bad as you think, depending on whereabouts you go in the city… This article contains some affiliate links, where we make a small commission if you buy anything after clicking, at no extra cost to you.

 Many foreigners try to avoid Guatemala‘s capital city because of its dangerous reputation.

-Although the international airport is in Guatemala City, many (most?) people go straight to the colonial town of Antigua or to Lake Atitlan.
-They experience nothing of Guatemala City apart from what they view from the back of a taxi or through a bus window.
+Although the international airport is in Guatemala City, many (most?) people go straight to either the colonial town of Antigua or Lake Atitlan.
+They experience nothing of Guatemala City, apart from what they see from the back of a taxi or through a bus window.

-As someone who lives in Guatemala City, I tell you this is a pity.
-I tell you you’re missing out.
+As someone who lives in Guatemala City, I can tell you this is a pity.
+You’re missing out.
 I’m serious.

 Sometimes reputations run away with themselves, creating a lose-lose situation for all.
 Visitors lose out on experiencing a vibrant Central American city and the culture that entails.
 And locals lose out on interaction with the visitors.